Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint: Preliminary

 \subsection{Dually-flatness in information geometry}

 Information geometry studies the structure of \emph{statistical manifolds} \(\mathcal{S}\) within the space of probability distributions.
-In this paper, we are primarily concerned with the space of exponential families \(\{ p_\theta (x) \mid \theta \in \mathbb{R} ^D \} \), where each \(p_{\theta}\) denotes a probability density function parameterized by \(\theta\).
-We focus on the key concept in this field, \emph{dually-flatness}, in this preliminary, while directing readers to \citet{amariInformationGeometryIts2016} for more comprehensive details.\footnote{We will assume some familiarity on the basic terminologies for manifold~\citep[Chapter 1, 4]{lee2012smooth}.}
+In this paper, we are primarily concerned with the space of an exponential family \(\{ p_\theta (x) \mid \theta \in \mathbb{R} ^D \} \), where each \(p_{\theta}\) denotes a probability density function parameterized by \(\theta\).
+We focus on the key concept in this field, \emph{dually-flatness}, in this preliminary, while directing readers to \Cref{adxsec:information-geometry} and \citet{amariInformationGeometryIts2016} for more comprehensive details.

 The starting point is the observation that the \emph{log-partition function} \(\psi(\theta)\) (also known as the \emph{cumulant generating function} in statistics and \emph{free energy} in physics) of an exponential family with density \(p_{\theta }\) is convex in the \emph{natural parameter} \(\theta \in \mathbb{R}^D\).
 This convexity induces a natural coordinate system, \(\theta \), on \(\mathcal{S}\), defining both the Riemannian metric \(g = \nabla^2 \psi(\theta)\) and the Bregman divergence~\citep{bregman1967relaxation} \(D_{\psi}(p_{\theta }, p_{\theta ^{\prime}})\).
 With these structures, the manifold \((\mathcal{S}, g)\) is flat, meaning that any curve \(\theta(t) = at + b\) (where \(a, b \in \mathbb{R}^D\) are constants) is a geodesic and lies entirely within \(\mathcal{S}\).
 This flatness is known as \emph{\(e\)-flatness}, and the geodesics are referred to as \emph{\(e\)-geodesics} or \emph{primal-geodesics}.